Immigration to Chile: Peru

-Immigration from the USA and Canada
+Immigration from the United States and Canada

 Americans and Canadians have long come to Chile and other South American countries.
 Many Chilean miners, ranchers and businessmen immigrated to the United States (see also Chilean American) as well to Canada aware of the opportunities provided in North America in the 19th and 20th centuries.

-Other American immigrants
+Other immigrants from the Americas

 Although they do not have the importance of the aforementioned colonies, there exist an important number of immigrants coming from other countries in the Americas.
 According to the 2002 report of the International Organization for Migration, more than 10,000 people from the United States have immigrated to Chile, most of whom initially arrived to work for multinational corporations and possess professional degrees and are well situated economically.

 According to the same report (2002), more than 9,000 Colombians, 8,900 Brazilians, and 5,000 Venezuelans had settled in Chile.
 These communities had arrived in the country seeking better economic and academic opportunities, but in general had assimilated into general society.
 They are, in the majority, well received by the Chileans and are employed in diverse labor activities and have established local businesses.

 Along the same lines, more than 3,000 Cubans have settled in Chile, the majority holding professional degrees.
 The number of medical centers operated by Cubans has increased in the past few years and they have proven to be great successes as a result of their low costs.

 As of November 2021, numbers of people entering Chile from elsewhere in Latin America have grown swiftly in the last decade, tripling in the last three years to 1.5 million, with arrivals stemming from humanitarian crises in Haiti (ca. 180,000) and Venezuela (ca 460,000).